BZoennchen/Pages/_posts/2025-09-22-rant-oversimplification.md

 A person is not a fixed substance but a pattern of modulated repetition.
 Life seems coherent over time because of habits, recurring desires, aspirations, and flaws.
 But a person is not a stable essence---it is a process, an event, a "happening".
 Like a hurricane, a person is a complex system: dynamic, shifting, and contingent.
 And this observation, of course, is made by yet another hurricane, observed by still others---each shaping and shaped by the rest.

 This is precisely why I find contemporary reporting so taxing.
 It systematically ignores this inherent complexity.
 While communication admittedly requires compression, must it always collapse into reductive binaries---right vs. wrong, friend vs. foe?
 Must every event and every individual be flattened into a single label just to fit a pre-existing semiotic network?
-Must every person has to have an opinion on any matter?
+Must every person have an opinion on any matter?

 >Everything must be explained, everything should be understood, and if something cannot be understood, it counts as nothing. [...
 So believe] many people, who are constantly having everything explained to them and are presented with a world without secrets, without the inexplicable or the overly complex, eventually come to believe themselves that they understand everything. -- {% cite bauer:2018 %}